tracyreed/profitwisesucks.com/README.md

 as a sole proprietorship on my personal taxes instead of as a partnership on the IRS 1065 form and did not send out K-1s to the partners.

-I believe he was extremely negligent and/or incompetent in this regard.
+I believe he was extremely negligent and/or incompetent in this regard and that he has cost me tremendously.

 The IRS EIN letter I was sent when I formed the LLC clearly showed that it was a partnership.
 The LLC formation papers and operating agreement showed 3